 The court also added that “the conduct of making up names of person[s] who do not exist to post fake comments by fake people to support defendants’ position tortuously interfered with plaintiffs’ business…This conduct is inherently unfair. “

 Tortious Interference And The Infidelity Site

-Attorney Matthew Couloute, Jr. sued Stacey Blitsch and Amanda Ryncarz for posting on the site that he “Cheated on ALL of ex-girlfriends” and “lied and cheated his entire way through his 40 years of life.”
-They added ”BE FOREWARNED, HE’S SCUM.
+In the case, attorney Matthew Couloute Jr. sued Stacey Blitsch and Amanda Ryncarz for posting comments on the aforementioned website that he “cheated on ALL of his ex-girlfriends” and “lied and cheated his entire way through his 40 years of life.”
+They also added, “BE FOREWARNED, HE’S SCUM.
 RUN FAR AWAY.”

-Couloute, a former prosecutor, sued on the grounds of tortious interference, arguing that the posts had hurt his practice.
+Couloute, a former prosecutor, sued both on the grounds of tortious interference – arguing that the posts had caused serious harm and damage to his legal practice.

-In a ruling in 2012, Manhattan federal Judge Harold Baer Jr. said Couloute hadn’t proven that the postings constituted tortious interference.
-“Even though plaintiff’s reputation has suffered, I am unwilling to take the leap from generalized comments calling plaintiff a ‘liar’ and a ‘cheater’ — on a Web site called ‘liarscheatersrus’ no less — to actions directed at specific business relationships,” Baer wrote.
+In the 2012 ruling, Manhattan federal judge Harold Baer Jr. opined that Couloute hadn’t prove that the posting constituted tortious interference.
+Baer wrote, “Even though plaintiff’s reputation has suffered, I am unwilling to take the leap from generalized comments calling plaintiff a ‘liar’ and a ‘cheater’ — on a Web site called ‘liarscheatersrus’ no less — to actions directed at specific business relationships.”

 First Amendment Obstacles To Tortious Interference Claims